FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * NVIDIA predefined number of GPUs to use on SLI rendering mode**

 * **NVIDIA predefined number of GPUs to use on SLI rendering mode on DX10**

+The option is only relevant if you use and activated SLI, the game must support this feature.
+Starcraft 2 is one of those games.

 * **NVIDIA predefined SLI mode**

+Sets an predefined SLI Profile.
+Overwatch can benefit from this option if you want to force the game to use a specific profile.

 * **NVIDIA predefined SLI mode on DirectX 10**

+Same as above for DirectX 10 based games, the game also has to explicity support it.

 * **SLI indicator**